mtlynch/mtlynch.io/_posts/2019-12-28-vue-static.md

 ---
-title: "Pre-Rendering Static Pages with Vue and Nuxt"
+title: "A Simple Pre-Rendered Web App Using Vue + Nuxt"
 excerpt: The easiest way to improve SEO and social sharing for a single-page app.
 tags:
 - vue